Deposit Address Options

 Mainnet Deposits

-To deposit Bitcoin on the mainnet, initiate a transaction by sending your funds to one of the available deposit address types—either a static or single-use address.
+To deposit Bitcoin on the mainnet, send funds to your static deposit address.

 Regtest Deposits